aicoolies logo

 Pros

-• Open-source AI platform with strong enterprise-search positioning
+• Open-core and self-hostable AI knowledge platform with strong enterprise-search positioning

-• Fits RAG, internal search, and knowledge assistant workflows
+• Fits RAG, internal search, workplace assistant, and controlled company-knowledge workflows

 Cons

-• Deployment and connector setup can be heavier than simple SaaS chat tools
+• Deployment, connector setup, index hygiene, and permission review can be heavier than simple SaaS chat tools

-• Former Danswer naming can create research confusion if sources are outdated
+• Former Danswer naming and older open-source/star-count references can create research confusion if sources are stale

 Verdict

-Choose Onyx if your team wants a self-hostable AI search layer for internal documents, apps, and knowledge workflows.
-Treat it as an enterprise search/RAG platform rather than a plug-and-play note app: the value depends on connector setup, permissions, deployment discipline, and ongoing knowledge-quality work.
+Choose Onyx if your team wants a controllable AI search layer for internal documents, apps, and knowledge workflows.
+Treat it as an enterprise search/RAG platform with open-core licensing nuance: the value depends on connectors, permissions, deployment discipline, retrieval evaluation, and ongoing knowledge-quality work.

 View Onyx on aicoolies